sloanahrens/devops-toolkit-tutorials/1-2-containerization-baseimage.md

-# Part 2: Dockerize the App
+# Part 2: Containerization: Dockerize the Django App

 In this exercise we will take the Django application we built in Part 1, and "dockerize" it.
 We will build the configuration necessary to build a Docker image that can run our application for local development purposes.